-The Department of Counseling and Community Psychology houses undergraduate programs in Community Psychology and Chemical Dependency as well as graduate programs in Applied Behavior Analysis, College Counseling and Student Development, Community Counseling, Marriage and Family Therapy, Rehabilitation Counseling, School Counseling, and an Addictions: Specialist Certificate.
+The Department of Community Psychology, Counseling and Family Therapy houses undergraduate programs in Community Psychology and Chemical Dependency as well as graduate programs in Applied Behavior Analysis, College Counseling and Student Development, Community Counseling, Marriage and Family Therapy, Rehabilitation Counseling, School Counseling, and an Addictions: Specialist Certificate.

 The Gerontology Program is an interdisciplinary course of study providing students with an integrated perspective on aging and older adults.
 An undergraduate minor, a Master of Science degree, and a graduate certificate are offered.
 The program combines classroom instruction, service-learning, internships and other experiential activities in order to integrate current theory and practice in the field of aging.

 - Gerontology (MS and Certificate)

 The Department of Kinesiology offers programs for students interested in either teaching or non-teaching careers in health, physical education, recreation or sport science related professions.
 Undergraduate degrees are available within the areas of Athletic Training, Community Health, Physical Education, Health/Physical Education, and Recreation and Sports Management.
 The department also has three undergraduate minors; Athletic Coaching, Community Health, and Developmental/Adaptive Physical Education.
 The department offers graduate programs in Exercise Science, Sports Management, plus the possibility of developing a special studies program.